Nikilprakash/sql-data-warehouse-project/README.md

 Everything is for Free!
 Datasets: Access to the project dataset (csv files).
-SQL Server Express: Lightweight server for hosting your SQL database.
+-SQL Server Express: Lightweight server for hosting your SQL database.
-SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.
+-SQL Server Management Studio (SSMS): GUI for managing and interacting with databases.
-Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
+-Git Repository: Set up a GitHub account and repository to manage, version, and collaborate on your code efficiently.
-DrawIO: Design data architecture, models, flows, and diagrams.
+-DrawIO: Design data architecture, models, flows, and diagrams.
-Notion: All-in-one tool for project management and organization.
+-Notion: All-in-one tool for project management and organization.
-Notion Project Steps: Access to All Project Phases and Tasks.
+-Notion Project Steps: Access to All Project Phases and Tasks.
 ---

 ## Project Requirements